momo-tuannguyen12/cr-ai/README.md

 The `use_colors` field controls whether the code review output uses colored formatting:
 - `true` (default): Display code reviews with colorful headers and syntax highlighting
 - `false`: Display code reviews in plain text without colors

+The `light_review` field controls the level of detail in code reviews:
+- `false` (default): Full review with all sections (SUMMARY, ISSUES, SUGGESTIONS, BEST PRACTICES, etc.)
+- `true`: Light review with only ISSUES and BEST PRACTICES sections

 ## Usage